davidgwking/cssdiff/README.md

 The implementation leverages [PhantomCSS](https://github.com/Huddle/PhantomCSS), launching [Casper](https://github.com/n1k0/casperjs) and [PhantomJS](https://github.com/ariya/phantomjs) as a child process.

 The tool's output directory is relative to your current working directory.
-Usage of absolute paths is discouraged as they tend to generate unruly file trees.
+Usage of absolute paths tend generate unruly file trees.
+As such, usage of absolute paths is discouraged.

 File selection is powered by [glob](https://github.com/isaacs/node-glob).